LashawnFofung/Superstore-Sales-Performance/Case Study/4 Analysis.md

      Further analysis, including profit margins by region, is crucial to determine if low sales are mitigated by higher profitability or if they represent a deeper issue.

-  -  What are the top 'N' performing states by sales, and how does changing 'N' reveal different insights about geographical sales concentration?
+  -  <b>What are the top 'N' performing states by sales, and how does changing 'N' reveal different insights about geographical sales concentration?</b>

      Examining the top 'N' performing states by sales allows for a granular understanding of geographical sales concentration.

      <b>For instance:</b>
        - <b>Top 5 States by Sales:</b>
          - <b>California:</b> $457,687.63
-         - b>New York:</b> $310,876.27
+         - <b>New York:</b> $310,876.27
          - <b>Texas:</b> $170,188.05
          - <b>Washington:</b> $138,641.27
          - <b>Pennsylvania:</b> $116,511.91